AggelikiChal/AggelikiChal.github.io/_pages/scientific_managment_activities.md

 ## Student supervision

 - "Applications of logic to algorithmic results for counting problems", Diploma Thesis by Sotiris Kanellopoulos, _National Technical University of Athens_ (2022).

--  "P versus NP in descriptive complexity and meta-algorithmic results", Diploma Thesis by Giorgos Kotzias, _National Technical University of Athens_ (soon to be submitted).

 ## Project experience